 Asbestos in Major Appliances

-Companies use asbestos because it is heat-resistant, durable and inexpensive.
+Companies that sell major appliances often used asbestos because it’s heat-resistant, durable and inexpensive.
 Studies of household appliances manufactured in Korea found that some large products used asbestos-containing materials until 2005.
 Some other household goods were produced with asbestos until 2007.
-These products may have been sold at retailers in the United States and may still be in use today along with other older appliances.

 Belts in Clothes Dryers

-In most dryers, the belt turns the tub where the clothing is dried.
+A standard clothes dryer can heat up to 125℉ to 135℉ when it’s in use.
 Dryer belts must withstand the heat required to dry clothes, which led manufacturers to use asbestos.

 While most dryer belts made in the United States today do not contain asbestos, those from other countries might.
 It’s best to check with the dryer’s manufacturer to find out where the belt originated.